kparc/kcc/README.md

 **There is no operator precedence in 𝒌, unless it is explicitly defined by round brackets.**

 By default, **all operators** in a 𝒌 expression are treated equally and evaluated strictly from **right to left**.
-Obviously, this includes **arithmetic** operators as well, and before you ask yourself how `*` can possibly have no precedence over `+`, consder a few basic math expressions annotated with their order of evaluation:
+Obviously, this includes **arithmetic** operators as well, and before you ask yourself how `*` can possibly have no precedence over `+`, consider a few basic math expressions annotated with their order of evaluation:

 ```q
  3+2+1     /"take 1, add 2, add 3"